nextgis/docs_toolbox/source/gpxmerge.rst

 Input:

 * ZIP archive with GPX files.
 Subdirectories of several leverls are allowed.
 You can have files with the same name in different folders, the tool can process them anyway;
-* Mode - select from the menu. **Strict**: merge all content of GPX files using gpsbabel, may take long if there are many files. **Quick**: concat XML code as string, remove GPX extensions, quick, data is simplified.
+* Mode - select from the menu:

+	* **Strict**: merge all content of GPX files using gpsbabel, may take long if there are many files.
+	* **Quick**: concat XML code as string, remove GPX extensions, quick, data is simplified.

 .. important::